Xi responds to letter from artists from the National Theater of China - ExBulletin

 Xi responds to letter from artists from the National Theater of China

-Chinese President Xi Jinping called on the performers of the National Theater of China to tell the stories of China well and to create more excellent works, worthy of the time and true to the expectations of the people.
+BEIJING, Dec.
+25 (Xinhua) – Chinese President Xi Jinping called on the performers of the National Theater of China to tell the stories of China well and create other excellent works, worthy of the time and true to the expectations of population.

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks on Saturday in his letter responding to artists in honor of the 20th anniversary of the establishment of the National Theater of China.
+Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks on Saturday in his letter responding to artists on the 20th anniversary of the establishment of the National Theater of China.

-In the letter, Xi affirmed the important role they have played in the development of the country’s literary cause.
+In his letter, Xi praised the artists’ efforts to implement the Party’s guiding principles in literature and art, as well as their contributions to the prosperity and development of the cause of literature. and art in China.

-The National Theater of China, formerly the Yan’an Youth Art Theater, was transformed into the current theater on December 25, 2001.
+The National Theater of China, formerly a Yan’an Youth Art Theater, was transformed into the current theater on December 25, 2001.

 A total of 16 artists from the National Theater of China wrote to Xi recently, expressing their determination to create excellent works to develop a strong culture in China.